SoftwareAG/c8y-docs/src/render/guides/concepts/applications/microservices.html.md

 There are three different user types related to managing microservices:

 * Tenant platform user: The user that logs into the application.
 Created using the Cumulocity Administration application.
 * Microservice Bootstrap user: The user being created for microservice bootstrap operations.
 This user is authorized to get the microservice subscriptions and do requests for its application.
-Refer to [Microservice development](/guides/rest/microservice-development) in the Rest Developer`s Guide for more details.
+Refer to [Microservice development](/guides/rest/microservice-development) in the Rest Developer`s guide for more details.
 * Service user: The user that is created when a tenant subscribes to the microservice application.

 Any request to the platform must be done with the platform user.
 For microservices, it is best practice to switch context to the subscribed tenant's service user instead of using the tenant's platform user when doing a request from microservice to the Cumulocity platform.